shivaLeeway/gravity-bridge/module/cosmosNode/fullNode/README.md

 # Full Node

+Full node is a node which just joins the ntework but do not participate in consensus.
+Also it is not a validator node, it just syncs with all other nodes present in the network

 Here we'll se how you can create a full node and connect it with the gravity-testnet.

 ## Docker File